eharaldson/AbaloneAge/README.md

 The 9th column represents the rings of the abalone which is equal to the age of the abalone minus 1.5.
 So 10 rings means it is 11.5 years old.

+The following are the algorithms I will be testing:
+1. Linear
+2. Ridge
+3. Lasso
+4. SVM
+5. Decision Tree
+6. Random Forest
+7. Gaussian
+8. Neural Network

 ## Exploratory Data Analysis
 The first step is to explore our data, this can be followed along in the abalone_regression notebook.